dmjurg/flash_cards_project_1/proj_1/read_me.md

   [X] Auto populate new cards with false
 [X] Display unanswered card country
 [X] Display unanswered card city
-[] Do not display correctly answered country or city
+[] Do not display cards once they have been correctly answered

 In order to focus on one area, I want to be able to sort my cards into categories